 Forest environments exist to support as much as 3/4 of the world’s life, and it makes the average forest one of the most diverse areas in life – that’s if you know where to look for it.

-There are different types of forests, categorized by the trees that are predominantly found in them.
+Different types of forests are categorized by the trees that are predominantly found in them.
 A forest might be tropical but also coniferous or coastal.

-Forests support a wide selection of different lifeforms, including mushrooms, various forms of moss, and often hundreds of different birds, mammals, and insects.
+Forests support various lifeforms, including mushrooms, various forms of moss, and often hundreds of different birds, mammals, and insects.

 Forests like the Amazon are under an increased threat of deforestation.
 Efforts are being made to restore forests to their former glory and to prevent damage to existing ones.